HenKlei/geodesic-shooting/README.md

 python3 translation_example.py
 python3 circle_to_square_example.py
 ```
-Output files are written into the directory `example_images`.
+Output files are written into the directory `examples/example_images/`.

 ## Documentation
 The commented code is in the file [pyLDDMM/LDDMM.py](pyLDDMM/LDDMM.py).